 Is Oversleeping As Bad As Not Sleeping Enough?

-NB: There are no rules around Easter Eggs and Hot Cross Buns during this 'Staycation' period so feel free to indulge.
+NB: There are no rules around Easter Eggs and Hot Cross Buns during this holiday so feel free to indulge.

 For most adults, oversleeping counts as sleeping for longer than nine hours per night.
 (Somewhere between seven to nine hours is the recommended sweet spot).